 Reports: Brewers sign reliever Phelps to 1-year deal

-The Milwaukee Brewers are signing free agent reliever David Phelps to a one-year contract with a club option for 2021, multiple outlets reported Wednesday.
+The Milwaukee Brewers are signing free-agent reliever David Phelps to a one-year contract with a club option for 2021, multiple outlets reported Wednesday.
 The deal is pending a physical for the 33-year-old right-hander.

-No financial terms were available immediately.
+According to MLB Network, Phelps will earn $1.25 million in 2020 with up to $1.9 million in performance bonuses based on appearances.
+The 2021 club option is worth $4.5 million with a $250,000 buyout and also includes up to $1.9 million in performance incentives.
+Phelps split the 2019 season between the Toronto Blue Jays and Chicago Cubs, compiling a 2-1 record with one save and a 3.41 ERA in 41 appearances.
+He struck out 36 batters and walked 17 in 34 1/3 innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)